PTSS vs PTSD: What's the Difference?

 Upon experiencing (or witnessing) a tragic event, you may develop post-traumatic stress syndrome (PTSS).
 Also referred to as post-traumatic stress, this is a normal brain response to both common trauma (i.e. a car accident) and uncommon trauma (i.e. kidnapping).

-When we experience these traumas, our brains become hyper-alert, reacting in our bodies with a number of responses, including:
+When we experience these traumas, our brains become hyper-alert, reacting in our bodies with several responses, including:

 • Excessive sweating